 Alejandro Avakian brings a unique perspective to the project.
-His expressionist pieces harness bold strokes full of energy, colour, and life.
-Born in 1959 and based in the Buenos Aires neighbourhood of Barracas, Alejandro has been painting since he was 27, which included a 5 years stint in Brooklyn, New York.
+His expressionist pieces harness bold strokes full of energy, color, and life.
+Born in 1959 and based in the Buenos Aires neighborhood of Barracas, Alejandro has been painting since he was 27, which included a 5 years stint in Brooklyn, New York.
 He has hosted many solo exhibitions across Argentina and the USA, with his paintings held in collections all over the world.

 “We are delighted that our curators selected Alejandro to join the project”, says Ben Grace, Co-Founder and Global Managing Director of Acoufelt.
 “His work gives the collection a new dimension, and will provide architects and designers with additional artistic options as they look for acoustic solutions for their clients”.

 Acoufelt is all about Making Quiet™ in working, learning and living spaces.
 Taking a holistic and integrated approach to solving acoustics problems, this is guided by the Acoufelt Acoustic FWC™ philosophy, which involves looking at all surfaces of a room as an opportunity to eliminate noise.
 Through world class thought leadership, Acoufelt brings unique solutions to market to help architects and designers eliminate compromise; allowing them to design for the ears as well as for the eyes.